Frequently Asked Questions - Ranger/Lifeguard and Cadet

 4. Where is the academy?

-We utilize a couple of academy sites.
-Our cadets currently attend the 6 – 8 week Park Operations portion of the academy at the Mott Training Center/Academy at Asilomar in Pacific Grove, California before transferring to the National Guard facility, Camp San Luis Obispo for the 22 – 24-week POST portion.
-In the past we have utilized South Bay Regional Public Safety at Ford Ord in Monterey, and the Ben Clark Law Enforcement Training facility in Riverside.
+We utilize several academy sites, including Mott Training Center at Asilomar in Pacific Grove, California, Camp San Luis Obispo, South Bay Regional Public Safety Academy at Ford Ord in Monterey, and the Ben Clark Law Enforcement Training facility in Riverside.
+It is at the Department's discretion to determine academy location for each class.

 5. Do I have to live at the academy?